zerotier/ZeroTierOne/netcon/README.md

     ./zerotier-cli -D/tmp/netcon-test-home join 8056c2e21c000001

 If you don't want to use [Earth](https://www.zerotier.com/public.shtml) for this test, replace 8056c2e21c000001 with a different network ID.
-The *-D* option tells *zerotier-cli* not to look in /var/lib/zerotier-one for information about a running instance of the ZeroTier system service but instead to look in /tmp/netcon-test-home.
-That's because *even if you do happen to be running ZeroTier on your local machine, what you are doing now has no impact on it and does not involve it in any way.* So if you have *zerotier-one* running, forget about it.
-It doesn't matter for this test.
+The *-D* option tells *zerotier-cli* not to look in /var/lib/zerotier-one for information about a running instance of the ZeroTier system service but instead to look in */tmp/netcon-test-home*.

 Now type:

     ./zerotier-cli -D/tmp/netcon-test-home listnetworks

 Try it a few times until you see that you've successfully joined the network and have an IP address.
+Instead of a *zt#* device, a path to a Unix domain socket will be listed for the network's port.

 Now you will want to have ZeroTier One (the normal *zerotier-one* build, not network containers) running somewhere else, such as on another Linux system or VM.
 Technically you could run it on the *same* Linux system and it wouldn't matter at all, but many people find this intensely confusing until they grasp just what exactly is happening here.